Question / Comment - The Great Tribulation is not the Wrath of God???

 Blessings to you, and be encouraged to press on.

 thanks for the email.
-People often see these things differently and it is important to see that it is not the essentials of the faith in which we fellowship with each other.
+People often see these things differently with prophecy and the timing of the rapture so it is important to understand that this is not the essentials of the faith in which we fellowship with each other.
 I will reply briefly to what you have written in about though so that you know where I'm coming from (if it matters!)

 You are correct that I have made no distinction between the Great Tribulation and the wrath and Judgement of God.
 The reason for this is because I do not believe such a distinction is valid.
-I have read a couple of books on the 'Pre-Wrath' rapture but do not agree with that general teaching.
+I have read a couple of books on the 'Pre-Wrath' rapture, and while agreeing with various points, I do not agree with it's general teaching on the timing of the rapture and the period of God's wrath in the tribulation.
 I believe from my reading of scripture that the entire 7 year period (known as Daniel's 70th Week or the tribulation) is the wrath of God.
 This will most certainly intensify and even become more apparent that it is directly from God as the 7 year period plays out, but it is still His wrath from the start.
 This period of time is outlined in Revelation chapters 6-19.
 Some try to say that the wrath of God doesn't begin until the 6th seal in Rev 6:12 but I personally don't agree with that.
 You will note that all of the seal judgements originate in Heaven.
 They can't even start until Christ (and no one else!) breaks the seal to initiate them.
 This is straight from Heaven and is the judgement of God.
 Each seal is opened by Jesus (Rev 6:1,3,5,7,9,12) and together constitute the 'wrath of the lamb'.
 Though this term is not used until the 6th seal doesn't mean that the first 5 seals are not His wrath.
-Clearly, as mentioned, the origin of each seals judgement is directly from Jesus in Heaven.
+Each seal is of the same book that brings judgment directly from Jesus in Heaven.

-Even if we were to look at the type of judgment these early seals initiate we will see the hand of God.
-There is death by sword (Rev 6:7-8), famine (6:5-6,8), wild animals (6:8) and pestilence and plague (6:8).
+Also, if we look at the type of judgment these early seals initiate we will see the hand of God.
+There is death by sword (Rev 6:7-8), famine (Rev 6:5,6,8), wild animals (Rev 6:8) and pestilence and plague (Rev 6:8).
 This is not new.
 Look at the judgement of God as declared in Ezek 14:21 -

 Even if you were going to make a distinction between the Great Tribulation and the wrath of God (which as previously mentioned isn't valid in my opinion) it doesn't eliminate a pre-Tribulation rapture.
 The fact is that John gives us a pretty simple guideline to the book of Revelation in chapter 1 vs 18.
 As I have written in a previous question, the threefold outline is:

-Anyway, sorry!
-Wrote more than I intended.
-That is just how I see it.
+Anyway, I wrote a little more than I intended.
+That is how I see it.
 Many others have pointed out some pretty large holes in the pre-wrath theory and I'll leave you to look into these things as shown in the word of God.
 Maybe you may come to a different understanding than you formerly had?
-Maybe! :o)
+Maybe! : )

 Either way, His return is going to be incredible and isn't it great that we will both take part in it!